azmyar/masbro/README.md

 ## Procedure

 ### 1. Download this repository as zip then extract it to your local
-You should have a folder called `ristek-masbro-main` stored in your local.
+You will have a folder called `ristek-masbro-main` stored in your local.

 ### 2. Install required dependencies